margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for people starting families
 * Grateful for kind and compassionate people
 * Grateful for people from other countries who love other folk tales
+*  Grateful for African countries
+* Grateful for friends from Norfolk Academy
+* Grateful for friends here at Hopeway
+* Grateful for people at City Year
+* Grateful for people who enjoyed their work
+* Grateful for cheerful and focused people
+* Grateful for people who love young children
+* Grateful for good interactions today
+* Grateful for good people everywhere
+* Grateful for kind people on the street
+* Grateful for people thriving in banking
+* Grateful for thinking challenged
+* Grateful for people working
+* Grateful for people singing
+* Grateful for the light in the house
+* Grateful for fall weather and fall sounds
+* Grateful for the good going on today
+* Grateful for friends from UVA
+* Grateful for people from UVA who are connected
+* Grateful for all the people in Kansas
+* Grateful for all the races
+* Grateful for the work in Norfolk
+* Grateful for the experiences of driving across bridges
+* Grateful to learn more about the country
+* Grateful for people in hotels
+* Grateful for good conversations on the phone
+* Grateful for the therapist
+* Grateful for people from Africa
+* Grateful for Spanish speakers at Hopeway
+* Grateful for the Spanish language
+* Grateful for the nursing staff
+* Grateful for people who love people in our country
+* Grateful for people who encouraged
+* Grateful for the love people have for people
+* Grateful for the love people have for music
+* Grateful for the Arab world
 * Grateful for all the loving people where I am
 * Grateful for Christian music
 * Grateful for people visiting